 I’ve encountered many interesting people and sights over the seasons of doing the Saint Paul By Bike blog.
-I’ve ridden on no more than 25% of the streets of Saint Paul, so I’ve got a lot of blocks to travel to reach the goal of biking each and every block in our city.
+I’ve ridden on about 40% of the streets of Saint Paul, so I’ve got a lot of blocks to travel to reach the goal of biking each and every block in our city.
 I’m not in a rush to complete my travels because the fun is in the journey – meeting interesting people, encountering curiosities, oddities and rarities, and learning about the history of Saint Paul.

 Here’s how what became “Saint Paul By Bike” began.
-As I traversed Saint Paul a few years ago, I saw various interesting, curious and cool things.
-It was entertaining to visit parts of the city to which I didn’t often or ever get.
+As I traversed Saint Paul about 2010, I saw various interesting, curious and cool things.
+It was interesting and fun to visit parts of the city to which I didn’t often or ever get.
 I also noticed sights while biking that I would have otherwise missed.

 This got me to thinking.
 What would I experience if I were to bike every street in Saint Paul?
 How long would it take?
 What fascinating people would I meet?
 What interesting things would I see?
 What would I learn?
 Could I keep my curiosity at bay enough stay out of trouble?

 In summer of 2011 I began biking the more than 800 miles of city streets in Saint Paul and writing about my adventures, complete with photos, maps, interviews and anything else that clarifies my experiences.